scottie-l/reading-notes/reading-notes-301/class-12.md

+# Notes - Day 12

-<b><a href = "https://www.moesif.com/blog/technical/api-design/Which-HTTP-Status-Code-To-Use-For-Every-CRUD-App/">"Status Codes Based On REST Methods"</a>
+_<a href = "https://www.moesif.com/blog/technical/api-design/Which-HTTP-Status-Code-To-Use-For-Every-CRUD-App/">"Status Codes Based On REST Methods"</a>_

 1. In your own words, describe what each group of status code represents: